 The Department is subject to various legal proceedings, claims and liabilities, including right-of-way condemnation proceedings, contractor claims and employee claims, which arise in the ordinary course of the Department's operations.
 There are various contractor lawsuits and claims against the Department for various reasons.
 The Department contests these claims and if a likelihood of a loss is probable and can be reasonably estimated, the Department accrues the loss in the accompanying financial statements.
-In the opinion of the Department's legal counsel, it is possible that contractor claims in excess of \$700,000 may result in potential exposure to the Department, but the exact amount of loss cannot be reasonably estimated and is therefore not accrued in the accompanying financial statements.
+In the opinion of the Department's management and legal counsel, the ultimate resolution of the above matters will not have a material adverse impact on the financial position or results of operations of the Department.